Rohit-RA-2020/node-mongo/README.md

 # node-mongo
-Repe to configure nodejs and MongoDB
+Repo to configure nodejs and MongoDB